-How does SECE differ from other early childhood music classes?
+How does SECE differ from other baby music classes?

 Classes are both active and interactive, rather than passive exposure.
-Scientific studies have been conducted on 1-year old babies, that consistently participated over 6 months in Suzuki ECE classes with their parents (vs. inactive, experiential music classes led by professional musicians).
+Scientific studies have been conducted on one-year old babies that consistently participated over six months in Suzuki ECE classes with their parents (vs. inactive, experiential music classes led by professional musicians).

 Studies have shown that babies in the active (SECE) classes: